-Visiting Inner Farne: What you need to know
+Visiting the Farne Islands: What you need to know

 To visit the Farne islands, you need to catch a boat from Seahouses harbour.
 The boat trip over to the islands is a magical experience; you will be able to spot seals and seabirds, and, if you’re really lucky, pods of dolphins and the occasional Minke whale have also been seen from the boat.

-Landings will be for 1 hour only; there will be no all-day landings in 2021.
+Landings will be for 1 hour only; There will be no all-day landings in 2022.

-There is still lots to experience on a trip to Inner Farne.
-Dolphins have been spotted regularly from the boat, and you will see grey seals hauled out on the rocks or popping curious heads up out of the water.
+There is lots to experience on a trip to Inner Farne.
+As well as the presence of thousands of breeding seabirds during the breeding season, dolphins have been spotted regularly from the boat, and you will see grey seals hauled out on the rocks or popping curious heads up out of the water.

 On the island, enjoy the wonderful views back towards the mainland, explore inside the beautiful St Cuthberts Chapel and learn more about the history of this special place.